-accounting for regulatory reporting purposes when there is at least a 95 percent change in ownership.
+The OCC, the FRB, and the FDIC require the use of push-down accounting for regulatory reporting purposes when an institution's voting stock becomes at least 95 percent owned by an investor or a group of investors acting collaboratively.
 This approach is generally consistent with accounting interpretations issued by the staff of the Securities and Exchange Commission.
-The OTS requires the use of push-down accounting when there is at least a 90 percent change in ownership.
+The OTS requires the use of push-down accounting when an institution's voting stock becomes at least 90 percent owned by an investor or investor group.

-Dated: March 15, 2005.
+Dated: April 9, 2007.